-If OOIO is invoked from UPDATE, CONNECT SCREEN or CONNECT VIEW and OOIO\$[0]="99" the CONNECT METHOD or RETURN directive defined in "OOIO\ERROR" will be processed prior to returning control back to your application.
+If OOIO is invoked from UPDATE, CONNECT SCREEN or CONNECT VIEW and OOIO\$[0] is set to "ERROR 99", the CONNECT METHOD or RETURN directive defined in "OOIO ERROR" will be processed prior to returning control back to your application.
 If "OOIO\ERROR" is not set, normal error processing will be executed based on the value of ERR.
-In the case of the UPDATE directive, standard UPDATE ERROR PROCESSING IS procedure\name is always executed based on the value of ERR when control is returned to the Script.
+In the case of the UPDATE directive, standard UPDATE ERROR PROCESSING IS procedure name is always executed based on the value of ERR when control is returned to the Script.